linux-system-roles/snapshot/README.md

 - `check`: Validate that snapshot names don't have conflicts and there is sufficient space to take the snapshots

-- `clean`: Remove snapshots that conform to the specified prefix and pattern
+- `remove`: Remove snapshots that conform to the specified prefix and pattern

 - `revert`: Revert to snapshots that are specifed by either the pattern or set.
 If either the source LV or snapshot are open, the merge is deferred until the next time the server reboots and the